 “Lots of fun!
 My boys love it!”
 Roisin F.

 Just a 15 minute walk from the city centre, the Royal Botanic Gardens are an oasis of calm with 70 acres of trees, shrubs and lush gardens.
 If it’s wet, you can take refuge in the warm, balmy Victorian Palm House.
 Enjoy guided garden walks from the John Hope Gateway entrance or tour the exhibitions in Inverleith House.

-Attend a free lunch-time talk or view a wonderful collection of art (including Scotland’s favourite painting, The Reverend Robert Walker Skating on Duddingston Loch) as well as world-class temporary exhibitions.
+Attend a free lunchtime talk or view a wonderful collection of art at the Scottish National Gallery, including Scotland’s favourite painting, The Reverend Robert Walker Skating on Duddingston Loch, as well as world-class temporary exhibitions.

 What is on your list of favourite Free Things to do in Edinburgh with Kids?
 Please let us know in the comments below!

-A big, big thank you to all the brilliant Edinburgh Mums who helped us put this post together!!
+A big, big thank you to all the brilliant Edinburgh Mums who helped us put this post together!